Deep03/mp3down/README.md

 This Python script allows you to download songs from a YouTube playlist based on the tracks obtained from a Spotify playlist.
 It uses the YouTube Data API to search for the songs and the pytube library to download the audio from the YouTube videos.

+## Disclaimer

+This project is intended for educational purposes only.
+The downloading and distribution of copyrighted material without proper authorization may infringe upon the rights of content creators and could be against the law in your jurisdiction.
+Please use this script responsibly and respect the intellectual property rights of others.

 ## Prerequisites

 Before running the script, make sure you have the following libraries installed: